Irvinehimself/Irvines-Firejail-Extras/HsTools/README.md

 Long story short, the developers do not really see any need to change the current setup.
 This causes a lot of problems, not only from the point of view of security, but also, as a very simple example, with `UTF8` encoding for non-English speakers.

-As I pointed out above, if I could.
-I would get rid of `udisks2`.
+As I pointed out above, if I could, I would get rid of `udisks2`.
 But, since I unfortunately need it as a `dependency`, I have struggled for over two weeks; scouring the internet; trying everything I can think of to try and gain some control how devices are mounted by my file manager and/or other applications.

 Finally, by a painstaking process of logic and elimination, that's right: no blinding flash of insight or surge of desperation, but pure logical deduction, I came upon the perfect solution.
 It is so simple: If all the mount options are hard-coded, then simply modify the `usr.lib.udisks2.udisksd` Apparmor profile to deny `udiks2` any access to either `/run/media/` or `/media/`.
 Thus, when, for example, my file manger asks `udisks` to mount a *device* or *partition*, it tries and fails to create the mount point and I get a `permission denied` notification.
 As a result, mounts can only be controlled from [Hs-MountReadWrite](#hs-mountreadwrite).